Jtwerdok/lab4/README.md

 How to contribute
-- push changes to github and the creator will approve or deny the git request
+- push changes to github and the creator will approve or deny the git requests